ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 * `onlyOnCreation`: Set attribute value only if product is new (checked with `identifier` attribute)
 * `locales`: Used to set same attribute value for different locales
 * `completeCallback`: Used to add some more fields with **ImportHelper**
-* `deleteIfNull': Remove key from item mapping if value is null
+* `deleteIfNull`: Remove key from item mapping if value is null

 ### Export